mousepawmedia/mpm-websites/README.md

 ## Authors

- - Jason C. McDonald
+ - Jason C. McDonald (@CodeMouse92)

 ### Special Thanks

-Special thanks to AtomicSpark for a TON of technical advice and debugging help.
+Special thanks to Scott Shields (@AtomicSpark) for a TON of technical advice and debugging help.
 This website literally would not exist without you.

 ## Contributions